ORION m Greek Mythology

-SITA f Indian, Hinduism
+SITA f Hinduism, Indian, Hindi, Nepali

 in Sanskrit.
-Sita is the name of the Hindu goddess of the harvest in the 'Rigveda'.
+Sita is the name of the Hindu goddess of the harvest in the Rigveda.
 This is also the name of the wife of Rama

 (and an avatar of Lakshmi

 ) in the Hindu epic the Ramayana

 SKANDA m Hinduism

 in Sanskrit.
-In Hindu belief this was the name of the god of war, also known as Kartikeya
+In Hindu belief this is the name of the god of war, also known as Kartikeya

 SKAÐI f Norse Mythology

 in Old Norse.
 In Norse mythology she was a mountain giantess associated with the winter and skiing, the wife of Njord

 and later Odin